Born Yesterday (1950 film)

-Born Yesterday is a 1950 American comedy-drama film directed by George Cukor, based on the 1946 stage play of the same name by Garson Kanin.
+Born Yesterday is a 1950 American romantic comedy-drama film directed by George Cukor, based on the 1946 stage play of the same name by Garson Kanin.
 The screenplay was credited to Albert Mannheimer.
 According to Kanin's autobiography, Cukor did not like Mannheimer's work, believing it lacked much of the play's value, so he approached Kanin about adapting a screenplay from his own play.
 Because of legal entanglements, Kanin did not receive screen credit.

-The film tells the story of an uneducated young woman, Billie Dawn (played by Judy Holliday, in an Oscar-winning performance) and an uncouth, older, wealthy junkyard tycoon, Harry Brock (Broderick Crawford) who comes to Washington to try to "buy" a congressman.
+The film tells the story of an uneducated young woman, Billie Dawn (played by Judy Holliday, in an Oscar-winning performance), and an uncouth, older, wealthy junkyard tycoon, Harry Brock (Broderick Crawford) who comes to Washington, D.C., to try to "buy" a congressman.
 When Billie embarrasses him socially, Harry hires journalist Paul Verrall (William Holden) to educate her.
 In the process, Billie learns how corrupt Harry is, and eventually falls in love with Paul.

 The film was produced and released by Columbia Pictures.
 Kanin frequently stated that Harry Brock was modeled on Columbia production chief Harry Cohn, with whom Kanin had a long and testy relationship.
 According to Cohn biographer Bob Thomas, Cohn knew of Kanin's attribution but didn't care about it.
 In 2012, Born Yesterday was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation in the National Film Registry.

 Plot

-Bullying, uncouth junkyard tycoon Harry Brock goes to Washington, D.C., with his brassy girlfriend, Emma "Billie" Dawn, and his crooked lawyer, Jim Devery, to "influence" a politician or two.
+Bullying, uncouth junkyard tycoon Harry Brock checks into a hotel suite in Washington, D.C., with his brassy girlfriend, former showgirl Emma "Billie" Dawn, and his crooked lawyer, Jim Devery, to "influence" a politician or two.
 As a legal precaution, Devery presses Harry to marry Billie, as a wife cannot be forced to testify against her husband.

-Harry becomes disgusted with Billie's ignorance and lack of manners, though his are much worse.
-He hires journalist Paul Verrall, who had come to interview him, to educate her and give her some culture.
-Blossoming under Paul's encouragement and her own hard work, Billie learns about literature, history, politics and the law, and turns out to be much smarter than anyone knew.

-Billie starts thinking for herself and applying her learning to her situation.
-She also falls in love with Paul, who respects and appreciates her.
-When she stands up to Harry, he reacts violently, striking her and forcing her to sign the contracts related to his crooked deal.

-Meanwhile, Devery has persuaded Harry to sign over many of his assets to Billie to hide them from the government.
-When Harry experiences Billie's new independence, he tries to intimidate her into signing his assets back to him.
-Billie and Paul use her leverage to escape from Harry's domination.
-She promises to give him back his property little by little as long as he leaves them alone.
-A brief final scene reveals that Billie and Paul have married.
+To hide and safeguard Harry's assets from the government, Devery persuades Harry to sign over many of his assets to the reliably docile and unquestionably obedient Billie.

+With aspirations to become a power broker among D.C. dignitaries, Harry likes to exert dominance over political figures he pays off, sometimes humiliating them when they are not sufficiently compliant.
+Though his own behavior is much worse, Harry is embarrassed by Billie's oblivious behavior with a prominent congressman's wife, disgusted with Billie's ignorance and lack of manners, which he believes reflect badly on him.
+When journalist Paul Verrall comes to interview him, Harry is impressed by his unintimidated and spirited demeanor.
+Offering Paul a hefty fee as a way of exerting dominance over a better-educated but underpaid member of the Fourth Estate, Harry hires Paul to educate Billie and give her some culture.